I Love Recipe

 💬 Frequently Asked Questions

-Main ingredients include Potato, Korean Squash (Joseon hobak) (Zucchini also works well), Onion, Cheongyang chili pepper (Cheongyang gochu), Red chili pepper (Hong gochu).
-For the key ingredient in this stew, potatoes, it's best to choose starchy varieties (such as Sumi or Doobaek potatoes) for a fluffy texture.
-Select those with smooth skins and no blemishes.
-Korean squash (Joseon hobak) has a stronger sweetness and softer texture than zucchini, making it well-suited for stews.
-Choose squashes that are not too large and have a glossy appearance.
-They taste best when in season from summer to autumn.
-For the spicy kick, fresh Cheongyang chili peppers (Cheongyang gochu) with fresh stems and vibrant color are ideal.
-The anchovy and kelp broth determines the depth of the soup's flavor, so make sure to prepare high-quality anchovies and kelp that are free of any fishy odor.
+Main ingredients include Potato, Joseon hobak (조선호박) (Korean zucchini, aehobak/regular zucchini also works), Onion, Cheongyang chili peppers (청양고추), Red chili pepper.
+For the key ingredient, potatoes, choose starchy varieties like Sumi (수미) or Dubaek (두백) potatoes for a fluffy texture.
+Look for smooth, unblemished skins.
+Joseon hobak (조선호박) (Korean zucchini) is sweeter and softer than regular zucchini, making it ideal for stew.
+Choose ones that are not too large and have a glossy skin.
+They are best in season from summer to autumn.
+For a spicy kick, select Cheongyang chili peppers (청양고추) with fresh stems and deep colors.
+The anchovy and kelp broth determines the depth of the stew, so make sure to use high-quality dried anchovies for broth and kelp without any fishy smell.

-There are three key points to cooking this Potato and Korean Squash Gochujang (고추장) Jjigae deliciously.
-First, always soak the potatoes in cold water for 10 minutes to remove starch.
-This keeps the broth from becoming cloudy and ensures a clean taste.
+There are three key points to cooking this delicious Potato and Joseon Hobak Gochujang Stew.
+First, make sure to soak the potatoes in cold water for 10 minutes to remove starch.
+This ensures a clear and clean broth.
 Second, stir-frying the gochujang (고추장) in oil first is crucial.
-Gently stir-fry over medium heat for 1 minute; this enhances its vibrant color and brings out a rich, savory flavor.
-Be careful not to use too high heat, as it can burn quickly.
-Third, after adding the potatoes and pouring in the broth, add the squash when the potatoes are about half-cooked.
-Adding the squash too early can make it mushy and lose its shape.
-This method preserves the squash's sweetness and maintains its good texture.
+Gently stir-fry over medium heat for 1 minute to enhance its vibrant color and bring out its savory flavor.
+Be careful not to burn it on high heat.
+Third, after adding the potatoes and broth, add the Joseon hobak (조선호박) when the potatoes are halfway cooked.
+Adding zucchini too early can make it soft and mushy, but this timing helps retain its sweet flavor and good texture.

-Store the finished Potato and Korean Squash Gochujang (고추장) Jjigae in an airtight container in the refrigerator for 2-3 days to maintain freshness.
-For longer storage, portion it into individual servings and freeze.
-It can be stored frozen for up to about 1 month.
-To thaw, either naturally defrost it in the refrigerator or microwave it, then transfer it to a pot and reheat over low heat.
-Adding a little water or broth at this point will help you enjoy the stew as deliciously as when it was first made.
-Any leftover stew is also great mixed with rice or with added ramen noodles.
+Once prepared, store the Potato and Joseon Hobak Gochujang Stew in an airtight container in the refrigerator for 2-3 days.
+For longer storage, portion it out and freeze.
+It can be kept frozen for up to about 1 month.
+To thaw, either let it naturally defrost in the refrigerator or microwave it before transferring to a pot and reheating over low heat.
+Adding a little water or broth at this stage can help maintain its original delicious flavor.
+It's also delicious when mixed with rice or served with ramen noodles added to the leftover stew.

-This Potato and Korean Squash Gochujang (고추장) Jjigae is estimated to be approximately 250-300 kcal per serving.
-Carbohydrates are estimated to be around 40-50g, protein about 10-15g, and fat about 5-10g.
-Potatoes are rich in Vitamin C and potassium, while squash provides Vitamin A and fiber.
+This Potato and Joseon Hobak Gochujang Stew is estimated to be approximately 250-300 kcal per serving.
+It can be estimated to contain about 40-50g of carbohydrates, 10-15g of protein, and 5-10g of fat.
+Potatoes are rich in Vitamin C and potassium, while zucchini provides Vitamin A and fiber.
 Gochujang (고추장) contains capsaicin, which aids metabolism, and anchovy broth supplements calcium and protein, making this a nutritionally balanced meal.
-The spicy flavor also helps stimulate appetite.
+Its spicy flavor also helps stimulate appetite.

-Instead of Korean squash (Joseon hobak), you can use zucchini; there won't be a significant difference in taste.
-Zucchini has a slightly softer texture than Korean squash and may be a bit less sweet.
-If you don't have potatoes or are allergic to them, dice and add Korean radish (mu) instead.
-Korean radish adds a refreshing and spicy kick, but it won't offer the fluffy texture of potatoes.
-If you don't have saeujeot (새우젓), you can add a little more guk-ganjang (국간장) or season with salt, but keep in mind that the unique refreshing and umami flavor of saeujeot might be reduced.
-You can make substitutions by considering the characteristics of each ingredient.
+You can use aehobak (애호박) (regular zucchini) instead of Joseon hobak (조선호박) without a significant difference in taste.
+Aehobak has a slightly softer texture than Joseon hobak and might be slightly less sweet.
+If you don't have potatoes or are allergic to them, you can cube and add Korean radish (mu).
+Radish adds a refreshing and spicy-cool flavor, but you won't get the same fluffy texture as with potatoes.
+If saeujeot (새우젓) is unavailable, you can add a little more guk-ganjang (국간장) or season with salt, but keep in mind that the unique refreshing and umami flavor of saeujeot might be diminished.
+Feel free to substitute based on the characteristics of each ingredient.

 💬 Comments